liusi2019/DePTH-tutorial/index.md

 from Mac are the same as those in the case of training a new model.

-The output will be a csv file average_validation_auc_roc.csv under the specified directory for average_valid_dir, with content in the format below:
+The output will be a csv file average_validation_auc_roc.csv under the specified directory for average_valid_dir, and the content format similar to this one below:
 ```js
 average_valid_auc
 0.7897524952888488